-Probationary employment is defined as the initial twelve months of employment, unless otherwise extended by the immediate supervisor.
-During the probationary period, at least three written evaluations are made by the immediate supervisor.
-The initial evaluation will be done at the end of three months of employment and the second evaluation will be conducted after six months of employment with a final probationary evaluation completed prior to the end of the probationary period.
+Probationary employment is defined as the initial six-month period of employment, unless otherwise extended by the immediate supervisor.
+During the probationary period, at least two written evaluations are made by the immediate supervisor.
+The initial evaluation will be done at the end of three months of employment and the second evaluation will be conducted prior to the end of the probationary period.